kstrckr/FSJS-Final-Project/README.md

 **the most detailed comments are in ./src/app/game-board/game-board.component with comments for clarity throughout the other component, service, and server files**

-**TODO**
+**TODO** - in no particular order
 1. Styling needs some work for better compatability with IE, right now there's a tile sizing bug in the game-board
 2. There's bug in the view of the gameboard that caues an intermittant jitter or twitch when the tile's value is displayed - needs diagnosing and a fix
 3. Enable replaying a saved board that corresponds to a leader-board score so you can try and best someone else at the exact same board
 4. Tweak scoring so Hi scores are better, include a time component
 5. Add a level system that adds progressively more tiles per level
-6. there are some unicodes that don't render as the correct font, the list needs to be cleaned up and pared down to more reliably font-valid values
+6. ~~there are some unicodes that don't render as the correct font, the list needs to be cleaned up and pared down to more reliably font-valid values~~
+7. **Current WiP** Add an admin layer for manually updating/changing the leaderboard